Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 11. Customer Trust and Brand Building

-Lastly, a big mistake people do is not focus on marketing.
+Lastly, a big mistake people make is not focusing on mobile app marketing.

 After all, gaining the trust of customers is particularly challenging in the financial sector.